Halley's comet brings a meteor shower to light up the night sky over Cinco de Mayo

 Skywatchers can expect an exciting month of cosmic phenomena, starting with a meteor shower to mark a good start for Cinco de Mayo.
 The Eta Aquarids meteor shower is expected to peak in the early hours of Tuesday, May 5.

-With most people trapped inside, isolated due to the coronavirus pandemic, celestial events may offer a much-needed opportunity to connect with nature.
+With most people trapped inside, isolation due to the coronavirus Pandemic celestial events in May offer a much-needed opportunity to connect with nature.

 What are Eta Aquarids?

-The Eta Aquarids meteor shower peaks each year in early May as Earth crosses the Halley Comet Debris Trail (1P / Halley).
+The Eta Aquarids meteor shower peaks each year in early May as Earth crosses the debris trail of Halley’s comet (1P / Halley).
 The Orionids meteor shower in October also comes from this comet.

 The famous Halley comet is visible from Earth every 76 years or so.
 It was last seen in 1986 and will not be visible until 2061.